 - zinc alloy

-Other welding methods that are used include GMAW (gas metal arc welding or Mig).
+Other welding methods include GMAW (gas metal arc welding or Mig).

 The process starts by selecting a joint design for the base metals (tee, lap, edge, corner or butt).

 Among the welding metals, copper is popular due to its electrical conductivity, heat conductivity, corrosion resistance, appearance and wear resistance.